 David is working towards sustainable tourism practices that focus on quality experiences rather than high volumes of visitors.
 By focusing on Japan’s core values of omotenashi (hospitality) and monozukuri (craftsmanship), he carefully curates travel experiences to appeal to any demographic.

 I build tourism assets from the ground up by identifying and curating unique brands.
 For example, after posting a self-guided tour of Japan’s Wine Country, I received multiple requests to guide international journalists, which resulted in valuable free coverage in Food & Wine, Monocle, Fortune, Hemispheres and Travel+Leisure.
 From a consumer’s perspective, free coverage is infinitely more authentic than content which is clearly sponsored by local tourism authorities.

 I originally created a blog to share my passion for Yamanashi Prefecture but have more recently been writing for various entities throughout Japan.
 Some of the sponsored content that I produced for the Setouchi area includes articles on Naoshima, Shodoshima and Awajishima.
 In addition, please have a look at this blog post about Kyushu’s porcelain town, Arita, as it is a good example of how I like to write.
 My rates for articles up to 1000 words are very reasonable and include as many photos as you require.
-I currently use a Sony Alpha 7R III camera and a Sony FE 1.4/24 GM series lens.
+I currently use a Sony α7R III camera and Sony GM series lenses.

 Presenting & Navigating

 In addition to having appeared on NHK World TV as a presenter, I have appeared on local and national Japanese television at least a dozen times.
 Most recently, I have been appearing as a navigator in promotional videos like the one below.